-Today I'm going to discuss a bit about what I call “grounding” the reader.
+Today I’m going to discuss a bit about what I call “grounding” the reader.
 Quite simply, grounding is the fine art of letting the reader know what is going on.
-You need to focus on some basics: Who is in a scene?
+In order to ground your reader, you need to focus on some basics: Who is in a scene?
 Where does it take place?
 What is the major conflict?

 Another couple of stories in the submission pile didn’t tell me how many characters were in a party.
 So, for example, on one ship, we have a hundred warriors fighting against folks on another ship.
 In each of the first dozen paragraphs, the author introduces a new warrior or group of warriors performing some neat action.
 That’s a problem with grounding.
 I couldn’t visualize who was there, or what the ship was like, or where the people were in relation to one another.
 There was obviously some intriguing world creation in this story, and some interesting conflicts.
 But I have to be honest, after five pages I couldn’t figure out who the bad guys were, what they were (humans, monsters, demons?), or what the groups were fighting about.
 All of those are “grounding” problems.

 So ground your reader quickly with information about the characters and setting, along with a substantial conflict.

 Spotting a lack of conflict is usually very easy.
 If you have your characters talking for two pages, or combing their hair while looking in a mirror, and the reader doesn’t get a hint of a conflict, then the story will begin to drag quite quickly.
 You could do worse than to start a story with all three elements in the very first sentence: “Johann did not want to die on the moon, but when the asteroid struck the dome above Callisto Crater, it looked as if he didn’t have any other options.”